ImCityHunter/wbdv-s2020-RestaurantManagementSystem-FinalProject/README.md

 ** special notes ** <br/>
 We do have a payment page, it is just a template, do not submit your real information. <br />

+### How two types of users interact with each other
+Customers can only order meals that have been created by restaurants.
+In depth information on how to test this is described in a paragraph below.
+Anonymous users are only cable of seeing the meals but cannot make an order.
+If an anonymous user want to order after viewing the meals, he/she will be prompted to register. <br />

 #### Instructions on how to test and view result of orders